-- 1. Press the Shift+Ctrl+L key combination or make a double-click on the below, on the right in the Taskbar, to do this.
-An on-screen display will open. - You will be able to choose one of 7 different colours as the comfort light with one mouse click or with the 1 - 8 number keys, or by touch, or switch off the comfort light with number key 8 (black), here.
+- 1. Press the Shift+Ctrl+L key combination or a double-click on the Windows Taskbar, at the lower right hand corner of your screen, to do this. - 2.
+Here, you will be able to choose one of 7 different colours as the comfort light with a mouse click or with the 1 8 number keys, or by touch, or switch off the comfort light with number key 8 (black).

-Appearance and Personalization
+Appearance and Personalisation